basimhennawi/blog/ckvs1y6fe027wcms19ao028k5.md

 ![life.gif](https://cdn.hashnode.com/res/hashnode/image/upload/v1636377018937/Pnkz3tylh.gif)

-Okay I bet you can spend the whole day playing around with this among different contexts and use-cases with different programming languages.
-So far it could be helpful for some cases and useless for others.
+Okay I bet you can spend the whole day playing around with this among different use-cases with different programming languages.
+It could be also way more useful within the context of your application.

 ### Alternatives to GitHub Copilot